 - Clinic expansion to the 2nd floor to meet current patient needs

 - 12 additional exam rooms

 - Updated restrooms to improve accessibility for people with disabilities

 - Updated waiting rooms and patient registration area

-- Updated facilities for staff (lactation room, group room)
+- Updated staff areas (lactation room, group room)

 The following are estimated dates for the project.
 All dates and details are subject to change.

-For the capital project, Castro-Mission Health Center’s primary care services will move to the 2nd floor to enable the clinic to better use the existing space.
+For the remodel, Castro-Mission Health Center’s primary care services will move to the 2nd floor to better integrate primary care, behavioral health, and specialty services to serve the whole patient.
 The 1st floor will offer specialty health services, like a podiatrist and pharmacist, in addition to administrative offices.
-This reconfiguration of space will allow us to better serve patients using the “Whole Patient” holistic approach to care.
+This reconfiguration of space will allow us to better serve patients using a “whole patient” holistic approach to care.
 Other improvements will include: